You are currently viewing How Metal Printing Works: UV, Sublimation & Modern Processes

 What Is Metal Printing?

-Metal printing is a digital printing process that bonds artwork directly onto specially coated aluminum sheets.
+Metal printing is a digital printing process that bonds artwork directly onto specially coated aluminium sheets.
 Unlike paper or canvas, metal prints are rigid, waterproof, scratch-resistant, and highly fade-resistant—perfect for kitchens, bathrooms, offices, and even outdoor covered areas.
+For professional UV metal printing in Dubai with fast turnaround and durable finishes, choose experienced studios.

-The most common substrate is aluminum because it’s lightweight (half the weight of steel), corrosion‑proof, and holds printed detail exceptionally well.
+The most common substrate is aluminium because it’s lightweight (half the weight of steel), corrosion‑proof, and holds printed detail exceptionally well.

 The Main Metal Printing Processes (Two Ways)